Updated: Jun 7

 It is much larger and heavier - Don't expect to carry it with one hand!
 It is also 17.5 pounds, which is 10+ pounds more than a small refractor.

 Do we regret starting out with a reflector telescope?
 Absolutely not!
-This telescope is still going strong, 4 years after purchasing it!
+This telescope is still going strong, several years after purchasing it!
 We are glad it forced us to learn collimation and how to deal with a larger instrument.
 It also made the transition to a refractor telescope almost too easy!
-We now own both the reflector below and the Meade 70mm APO listed above, and are very happy with both.

 If you'd like to learn more about this telescope, read or watch our full review about the Orion 8" Astrograph.